LucasDLee/Cats-Canada/README.md

 # Cats Canada

-Uses Vue 3 and Leaflet to display a list of cat cafes in Canada.
+Uses Vue 3, Vuetify and Leaflet to display a list of cat cafes in Canada.

 ## Attributions